Quanticade/Quanticade/README.md

 ## Playing Strength

-Currently Quanticade isnt rated on any website (We are looking to get it rated on CCRL and others).
+Currently Quanticade isnt rated on any website (Testing in progress).

-Estimated elo is currently ~3000.
+Estimated elo is currently ~3250.

 ## History